 \subsection{Numerics}

-We compare the bounds of Theorems \ref{thm:bound_expected_rev}, \ref{thm:bound_ext_2b} and \ref{thm:bound_expected} with the average meeting times of simulated coupled chains for both the vanilla and collapsed Gibbs samplers of Sections \ref{ssec:comp_cost} and \ref{ssec:cgs}, for synthetic and real data in Section \ref{sssec:sim_data} and \ref{sssec:real_data} respectively.
-Although the bounds are valid only for Gaussian chains (hence for Model \ref{ex:gcrem} with fixed $\boldsymbol{\tau}$), we compare them with the average meeting times of coupled chains with known (i.e.\ fixed) as well as unknown (i.e.\ assigning to it a prior and including it into the Bayesian model) $\boldsymbol{\tau}$, yielding similar behaviours.
-The results support the intuition that, for the models under consideration, the convergence properties of the known and unknown variances case are very similar and thus the bounds are reasonably predictive also of the behaviour in the practically-used unknown variance case.
+We compare the bound of Theorems \ref{thm:bound_expected_rev} with the average meeting time of simulated coupled chains for both the vanilla and collapsed Gibbs samplers of Sections \ref{ssec:comp_cost} and \ref{ssec:cgs}, for synthetic and real data in Section \ref{sssec:sim_data} and \ref{sssec:real_data} respectively.
+Although the bound is valid only for Gaussian chains (Model \ref{ex:gcrem} with fixed $\boldsymbol{\tau}$), we compare them with the average meeting time of coupled chains with known (i.e.\ fixed) as well as unknown (i.e.\ assigning to it a prior and including it into the Bayesian model) $\boldsymbol{\tau}$, yielding similar behaviors.
+The results support the intuition that, for the models under consideration, the convergence properties of the known and unknown variances case are similar and the bounds are reasonably predictive also of the behavior in the practically-used unknown variance case.